“Footnotes from Florence” – a personal collection of curious connections between the UK and Florence.

 When Tofano Allori died in 1541 Bronzino moved into the Allori house, he even took over financial responsibility for the Allori family and taught his son, Alessandro, to paint., This would have given Bronzino practically a family connection to Sofferini’s daughter, although it seems he might have met and painted her as a memento for his friend earlier, when he was invited to move away from Florence to work for the Duke of Urbino, Francesco Maria Della Rovere, from the end of 1530 until 1532.
 Giorgio Vasari mentions in his Lives of the Artists that whilst Bronzino was in Pesaro he painted a “truly beautiful and much-extolled” picture of a daughter of Matteo Sofferoni so she was presumably in Pesaro herself at this time.
 This connection with Urbino could also explain the attribution to Raphael on the back of the frame of the painting, but I feel that certainly, her clothing is typical of the skill of Bronzino – her head, however, shows a softness of expression that is not usually shown in his portraits of the Medici family and their followers.

-In summary, we do have the provenance of the painting, we are practically certain who painted it, we know where and when it was painted and happily for Her Majesty it now belongs, once again, to the Queen of England.
+In summary, we do have the provenance of the painting, we are practically certain who painted at least most of it, we know where and when it was painted and happily for Her Majesty it now belongs, once again, to the Queen of England.
 It usually hangs in Queen Elizabeth II State Apartments at Windsor Castle.